 The Procurement Services department within Financial Management Services is committed to purchasing practices and policies that are compliant, responsible and appropriately support the university's goals and mission.
 Accordingly, those who are making purchases on behalf of or doing business with the university, must follow the applicable purchasing policies and guidelines.
-The Administrative Guide Memos for procurement policies provide more information about purchasing at Stanford.
+Administrative Guide Chapter 5: Purchasing and Payments provides more information about purchasing at Stanford.
 The procedures described below, and included throughout this site, are intended to guide the campus community toward compliant, effective and efficient purchasing processes.

 Purchasing activity must be compliant with federal, state, local, and university policies.
 Stanford’s Administrative Guide Memo outlines general policies for the purchase of major and minor construction, equipment, supplies, and services.
 Key considerations for compliance include the following: